-Studies conducted before the coronavirus pandemic found that about 40% of people in the United States struggle to afford basic necessities.
-Unfortunately, it is a common experience to struggle affording essentials such as food, toiletries, utility payments, rent, and healthcare.
+Studies conducted before the coronavirus pandemic found that about 40% of people in the United States struggled to afford basic necessities.

-The questions of when and whether you’ll receive stimulus become irrelevant, when you realize one check is nowhere near enough.
-So what do you do if you can’t afford basic necessities?
+So as we all face more potential lockdowns and uncertainty, what do you do if you can’t afford basic necessities?
 How do you quell the panic and make sure your basic needs are met?
 Below is a rundown of resources that can help.

 I can’t emphasize the value of the 211 hotline enough.

 When you don’t have basic necessities, finding what you need gets exhausting.
 It’s more exhausting than someone with the privilege of never having gone without can possibly imagine, and for many, it’s an added full-time job with little to no payout.